Joe Conason

 Conason was formerly the executive editor of the New York Observer, where he wrote a popular political column for almost 20 years.
 He was also a columnist for Salon.com from 1998 to 2010.
 His articles have appeared in dozens of publications around the world including The New York Times, The Washington Post, The New Yorker, The New Republic, The Nation, The Guardian, The Village Voice and Harpers.
+A winner of the New York Press Club's Byline Award, Conason has covered every American presidential election since 1980.

 Conason's books include The Hunting of the President (2000) and Big Lies: The Right-Wing Propaganda Machine and How It Distorts the Truth (2003).
-His newest book, Man of the World (2016), focuses on the post-presidency of Bill Clinton.
-A winner of the New York Press Club's Byline Award, Conason has covered every American presidential election since 1980.
+His Man of the World (2016) focuses on the post-presidency of Bill Clinton.
+The Longest Con: How Grifters, Swindlers, and Frauds Hijacked American Conservatism (2024), chiefly criticizing Donald Trump, exposes fraudsters and charlatans within the ranks of American conservatism and the religious right.

-Personal life
+Early life

 Conason was born in New York City and grew up in White Plains, New York.
-The family's surname was originally "Cohen".
-He was named after his paternal grandfather, Joseph Jacob Cohen, an organizer and journalist of the American anarchist movement during the 1920s and 1930s.
 Conason's parents, Eleanor (née Levinson; August 20, 1917 – January 5, 2002) and Emanuel Voltaire Conason (1912–2008), co-owned Ellie Conason, a contemporary design and crafts store in White Plains.
+Emanuel's father Joseph J. Cohen (né Kantorowitz; 1878–1953) was an immigrant from what is now Belarus and filed a petition to change Emanuel's last name to Conason when Emanuel was 19, in order to increase Emanuel's chances of admission to Harvard University.

 Conason earned a degree in history from Brandeis University in 1975.
-In October 2002, he married Elizabeth Horan Wagley, then the development director of the U.S. branch of Médecins du Monde.
-They have two children, Edward and Eleanor, and currently reside in New York City.